brianhouse/braid/docs/content.md

 ### <a name="rate"></a>`Thread.rate`

-By default, the cycle of each thread corresponds to the universal tempo (as we've seen, the universal `tempo()` function sets the BPM, or at least the equivalent BPM if cycles were in 4/4 time).
+As we've already used it, the `tempo()` function sets the universal BPM (or at least the equivalent BPM if cycles were in 4/4 time).
+Braid silently keeps track of cycles at this tempo.
+By default, the cycles of each thread match this reference.
+We just saw how `phase` can offset the patterns of a thread&mdash;it does this in relation to the reference cycle.

-However, individual threads can cycle at their own `rate`.
-If `1.0` is the universal rate at the specified tempo, the `rate` property of each thread is a multiplier.
+Likewise, individual threads can also cycle at their own `rate`.
+The `rate` property of each thread is a multiplier of the reference cycles&mdash;0.5 is twice as slow, 2 is twice as fast.

     >>> clear()
     >>>